Why does my scalp itch after I color my hair? – If you have ever asked yourself this question, then this post is for you.

 How to Stop Itchy Scalp after Hair Coloring

-- Wash you thoroughly and clean water.
-You add apple cider vinegar to the water (It works as well, but it is optional if you don’t have it at home) but while washing, make sure the water runs clear through your hair.
-You can also wash hair with a shampoo containing Clobex.
+- Wash you thoroughly and clean water and apple cider vinegar to the water (It works very well).
+When washing, make sure the water runs clear through your hair.

 - Unrefined Shea butter from Africa also works, but it can get your hair and scalp messy with build-ups.